FragFM: Hierarchical Framework for Efficient Molecule Generation via Fragment-Level Discrete Flow Matching: FragFM Framework

 While a fragment-level graph $\mathcal{G}$ offers a higher-level abstraction of molecular structures, it also introduces ambiguity in reconstructing atomic connections.
 Specifically, a single fragment-level connectivity $\mathcal{E}$ can map to multiple distinct, valid atom-level configurations.
 To achieve accurate end-to-end molecular generation, it is therefore crucial to preserve atom-level connectivity $\mathbf{E}$ when forming the fragment-level representation.
 Drawing on a hierarchical generative framework \citep{vqvae2,ldm,hierdiff}, we employ a coarse-to-fine autoencoder.

-The encoder compresses an atom-level graph $\mathbf{G}$ into its fragment-level counterpart $\mathcal{G}$ and, for each input molecule, outputs a single continuous latent vector $z$ that encodes the committed connectivity details. \fix{Specifically, $\mathbf{G}$ is first converted into $\mathcal{G}$ using a predefined fragmentation rule (\eg BRICS \citep{brics}), after which a neural network encodes $(\mathbf{G}, \mathcal{G})$ into $z$.} \fix{Given $\mathcal{G}$ and $z$, the decoder reconstructs atom-level edges between adjacent fragments in $\mathcal{G}$.
-This process combines a neural network that outputs continuous edge scores with the Blossom algorithm \citep{blossom_alg}, which discretizes these scores into valid atom-level connectivity.} \fix{The coarse-to-fine autoencoder is simply constructed as: } \fix{We verified that the autoencoder can faithfully reconstruct atom-level graphs, achieving over 99\% bond-level accuracy on standard benchmarks (see \cref{appsubsec:coarse_to_fine_autoencoder} for details). } Additional implementation details are provided in \cref{appsubsec:coarse_to_fine_ae}.
+The encoder compresses an atom-level graph $\mathbf{G}$ into its fragment-level counterpart $\mathcal{G}$ and, for each input molecule, outputs a single continuous latent vector $z$ that encodes the committed connectivity details.
+Specifically, $\mathbf{G}$ is first converted into $\mathcal{G}$ using a predefined fragmentation rule (\eg{} BRICS \citep{brics}), after which a neural network encodes $(\mathbf{G}, \mathcal{G})$ into $z$.
+Given $\mathcal{G}$ and $z$, the decoder reconstructs atom-level edges between adjacent fragments in $\mathcal{G}$.
+This process combines a neural network that outputs continuous edge scores with the Blossom algorithm \citep{blossom_alg}, which discretizes these scores into valid atom-level connectivity.
+The coarse-to-fine autoencoder is simply constructed as:

+We verified that the autoencoder can faithfully reconstruct atom-level graphs, achieving over 99\% bond-level accuracy on standard benchmarks (see \cref{appsubsec:coarse_to_fine_autoencoder} for details).
+Additional implementation details are provided in \cref{appsubsec:coarse_to_fine_ae}.